[Start investing] 5 Tips to Handle Market Volatility

 Though no one can predict market movements, the times when ‘everyone’ is overwhelmingly negative often turns out to be the best times to invest.

+Investing regularly means continuous investment regardless of what is happening in the markets.
 When investors make fixed regular investments, they buy more units when prices are low and less when prices are high.
-This will smooth out the investment journey and average out the price at which units are bought (Chart 5).
-It thus reduces the risk of investing a lump sum at the wrong time, particularly amid market volatility.
+This will smooth out the investment journey and average out the price at which units are bought, thus reducing the risk of investing a lump sum at the wrong time, particularly amid market volatility.
+The longer the time frame for investment the better, because it allows more time for investments to grow via the compounding effect.

 Related Insights